samanthalclarke/USYD-Stats-Teaching-Template/README.md

 # USYD-Stats-Teaching-Template
 This repo contains an R-Markdown &amp; ioslides template and R-Markdown HTML lab template based on teaching material developed for statistics units from the School of Mathematics and Statistics, University of Sydney.

-**Created by**: Diana Warren, Garth Tarr, and Samantha Clarke
+**Created by**: Diana Warren, Garth Tarr, Samantha Clarke, and Ellis Patrick

 **Current Version**: 0.1

-**Updated**: 12 July 2017
+**Updated**: 02 August 2017

-Please see the ioslides_template.html and the lab_template.html to get an idea of what the template outputs looks like.
+Please see the ioslides_template.html, lab_template.html, website_template.html, and content/report_example.html to get an idea of what the template outputs looks like.

 Access the [User Best Practice Guide](http://bit.ly/stats_templates_guide) for tips & guidelines for using the templates.